Hiring a home care aide — what to look for and what to ask

 But also give it time.
 New relationships are awkward at first.
 Your parent might warm up to someone they were initially resistant to.
 An aide might become more comfortable as they understand your parent's routines.
 Some issues resolve themselves with time.
 Some don't.
 Be willing to try, but also be willing to make a change if it's clearly not working.

 Compensation and appreciation matter.
 Home care is hard work and the pay is not great.
+The Bureau of Labor Statistics reports that the median pay for home health and personal care aides is about $15.40 per hour, and the field has one of the highest turnover rates in healthcare.
 If you can, pay fairly and on time.
 Appreciate the work they do.
 Small bonuses on holidays.
 Acknowledgment when they do a good job.
-This isn't required, but it affects reliability and how much the aide cares about your parent.
-People who feel valued and treated well tend to work harder.
+People who feel valued and treated well tend to work harder and stay longer.

 Read more